fchiaroni/fchiaroni/README.md

-- 👋 Hi, I’m @fchiaroni
+- 👋 Hi, I’m Florent Chiaroni
-- 👀 I’m interested in computer vision and machine learning
+- 👀 I’m currently interested in computer vision and machine learning applied to mobile robotics and medical imaging
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing a postdoc
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me: florent.chiaroni.1@etsmtl.net

 <!---
 fchiaroni/fchiaroni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.